Cliques in Paley graphs of square order and in Peisert graphs: Introduction

 A {\it clique} is a complete subgraph of a graph.
 For strongly regular graphs a standard upper bound for the size of cliques is the Delsarte-Hoffman bound (cf.~\cite{BvM}).
 For a strongly regular net graph this bound is $n$ (independent of $m$).
 Of course this bound is attained by the lines.
 In particular, for Paley graphs of order $r^2$, and for Peisert graphs of order $q = r^2$ with $r \equiv 3$ (mod 4), the subfield $\Ff_r$ is a clique of maximum size.
 There remains the question about the maximum clique size for Peisert graphs of order $q = s^4$.
 For $q = 3^4$ and $q = 7^4$ the answers turn out to be 9 and 17, respectively (Mullin \cite{Mullin09}).

-Blokhuis \cite{Blokhuis84} showed for Paley graphs of square order $q = r^2$ that the only cliques of size $r$ are lines of the underlying affine plane of order $r$ (images $aF+b$ of the subfield $F = \Ff_r$, where $a$ is a square).
+Blokhuis \cite{Blokhuis84} showed for Paley graphs of square order $q = r^2$ that the only cliques of size $r$ are lines of the underlying affine plane of order $r$ (images $aF+b$ of the subfield $F = \Ff_r$, where $a$ is a nonzero square).
 That is, $\Ff_r$ is the only subset of size $r$ of $\Ff_{r^2}$ containing 0, 1 in which any two elements differ by a square.
-More generally, Sziklai \cite{Sziklai99} shows for $r$ an odd prime power and $d \divides (r+1)$ that $\Ff_r$ is the only subset of size~$r$~of $\Ff_{r^2}$ containing $0, 1$ in which any two elements differ by a $d$-th power.
+More generally, Sziklai \cite{Sziklai99} showed for $r$ a prime power and $d \divides (r+1)$ that $\Ff_r$ is the only subset of size~$r$~of $\Ff_{r^2}$ containing $0, 1$ in which any two elements differ by a $d$-th power.
 We also refer to a recent paper of Yip \cite{Y26} for an extension of these two theorems.

 Such a classification is not known yet for Peisert graphs.
-Asgarli \& Yip \cite{AsgarliYip22} have partial results.
-They also show that if $s > 3$ then $\Ff_s$ is a maximal clique in $P^*(s^4)$.
+Asgarli \& Yip \cite{AsgarliYip22} proved some partial results.
+They also showed that if $s > 3$ then $\Ff_s$ is a maximal clique in $P^*(s^4)$.

 In \cite{BvM}, \S8.4.2 there is some information on cliques in general net graphs.
 In particular it is observed that when $n > (m-1)^2$ each edge lies in a unique $n$-clique, so that there are no other $n$-cliques than the lines of the net.
-(On the other hand, if $n = (m-1)^2$ is the square of a prime power, then affine Baer subplanes are examples of $n$-cliques that are not lines.)
+On the other hand, if $n = (m-1)^2$ is the square of a prime power, then affine Baer subplanes are examples of $n$-cliques that are not lines.